Home

 Placement Inline toast

-On both desktop and mobile, an Inline toast always should be placed in context.
-Preferably below the content it is about.
+On both desktop and mobile, an Inline toast should always be placed in context, preferably positioned directly below the content it refers to.

 Behaviour